 Those students often spent 12 years in local public schools, only to find out that because their parents had crossed the border when they were kids, they'd have to pay several times as much tuition as the rest of their classmates if they wanted to attend college.
 (DACA recipients are not eligible for federal financial aid.)

-The recent appeals court decision threatens to bring Arizona back to those bad old days.
+appeals court decision threatens to bring Arizona back to those bad old days.

 On Tuesday afternoon, numerous DACA recipients gathered outside the library at Phoenix College, even though the temperature was nearing 120 degrees.

 "It took me three years after receiving DACA to be able to pay for my education," Ezequiel Santos, who attends Mesa Community College, said.
 "It's been the best time of my life, being able to actually be in school."

 Several said they'd keep fighting for in-state tuition, although it's not yet clear what form that fight is going to take.

 "There's a lot of options available," attorney Daniel Ortega, who represents the two DACA students named in the court case,